PlayStation Portable (PSP) Architecture

 Image

-In answer to Microsoft’s Xbox Live and Nintendo’s Nintendo WiFi Connection, Sony had its own online infrastructure… PlayStation Network, or PSN.
+In response to Microsoft’s Xbox Live and Nintendo’s Nintendo Wi-Fi Connection, Sony had its own online infrastructure… PlayStation Network or ‘PSN’.

 This service superseded the primitive DNAS, previously deployed for the PlayStation 2.
 One of the additions was the use of a centralised authentication system.

-Users could register a free PSN account using the console; this enabled them to play with other people around the globe using WiFi connection.
+Users could now register a free PSN account, enabling multiplayer gaming with other people around the globe via Wi-Fi connection.

 It’s worth mentioning that at first, the PSP didn’t include many online services.
-This changed drastically with the release of the PlayStation 3, but I guess this is a story for a later article…
+This changed drastically with the release of the PlayStation 3, but I guess that is a story for a later article

 PlayStation Store